tullyhansen/botcat/README.md

 # botDB

-A Twitter bot cataloguing project.
-There are many like it, but this is mine.
-And yours, too!
+This is my Twitter bot cataloguing project.
+There are many like it, but this one is mine—and yours, too, if you want!
 See _How to Contribute_ below.

 Built with [Exhibit][], pulling data from [a Google Sheet][].